wp-plugins/simple-author-highlighter/readme.txt

 Yes

+= Can i select multiple users in Global Highlighting? =

+Yes, you can use comma to delimit multiple users.
+For example: dimitris,nikos,stratos

 == Screenshots ==

 1. screenshot-1.jpg
 2. screenshot-2.jpg

 == Changelog ==

+= 0.6 =
+* New feature: Ability to select multiple users in Global Highlighting

 = 0.5 =
 * Bug fixing (Thanks to Aaqil for reporting it)